How Many People Does It Take to Run a Mobile-Only Bank?

 This portfolio of 39M customers is managed by 60 business operations and 20 IT people working centrally out of Nairobi.
 This is what we call a “skinny back-office” and is as applicable to mobile-only banking globally as it is in Africa.

 As impressive is the bank’s NPL rate over 90 days which is approximately 2%.
 This is 4% points lower than the banking industry average in Kenya.

 M-Shwari is a product targeted for the unbanked but has also attracted a significant number of customers who would be regarded as regular banking customers.
 This mobile-only digital model is as applicable to higher value customers who may require more sophisticated products as it is to the newly-banked customers using M-Shwari.

-CBA, for example, has recently introduced CBA Loop a “mobile-mostly” banking service where these customers have access to 8 specialist centres that can provide financial advice and guidance.
+NCBA, for example, has recently introduced NCBA Loop a “mobile-mostly” banking service where these customers have access to 8 specialist centres that can provide financial advice and guidance.
 The products and services offered to these customers include investments and financial goals.